How To Win The Listing Every Time By Thinking Like The Seller!

-Not if you understand how a seller thinks.
-Once you do you will have found the secret to closing virtually every listing appointment you attend for a listing presentation.
+It is not impossible if you will consider and understand how a seller thinks.
+Once you put yourself in their shoes... you will have found the secret to closing virtually every listing appointment you attend for a listing presentation.

 How Do Sellers Think?

 This is their #1 concern.
-You must prove your honestly through the presentation itself and through the use on testimonies.
+You must prove your honestly through the presentation itself and through the use of testimonies.

 Most agents think sellers want to overprice their homes.
-This is why on the average MLS board, 33% of the listings are overpriced and do not sell.
+This is why on the average MLS board 33% of the listings are overpriced and do not sell.
+It is really due to poor understanding of a seller on the part of the agent.
+If an agent would only understand most sellers are prepared to price their homes at market value, they would have a new listing priced for quick sale.

 These are the top 4 concerns the seller has and it would be wise for an agent to develop a real estate listing presentation that addresses and resolves these issues.